darkrider00/notes/notes/HTB academy/Fundamentals of linux.md

 As you face these challenges, you'll develop the skills needed to tackle real-world situations, where there’s often no one-size-fits-all solution.
 Embrace this process of exploration and discovery, as it's the best way to grow

+<mark style="background: #FF5582A6;">Q: </mark>Find a way to start a simple HTTP server inside Pwnbox or your local VM using "npm".
+Submit the command that starts the web server on port 8080 (use the short argument to specify the port number).

+<mark style="background: #ADCCFFA6;">A: </mark>http-server -p 8080 after installing npm refer to the manpage to get the answer

+<mark style="background: #FF5582A6;">Q:</mark> Find a way to start a simple HTTP server inside Pwnbox or your local VM using "php".
+Submit the command that starts the web server on the localhost (127.0.0.1) on port 8080.
+<mark style="background: #ADCCFFA6;">A: </mark>php -S 127.0.0.1:8080, refer to the man page

+# Backup and Restore

+When backing up data on an Ubuntu system, we have several options, including:

+- Rsync
+- Deja Dup
+- Duplicity
+Rsync - opensource tool allows for fast and secure backups locally or remotely
+- it only transfers portions of the files that have changed, efficient when dealing with large data
+- useful for network transfers (syncing files b/w servers and creating incremental backups over the internet)
+- Duplicity - builds on Rsync , adds encruption fe